Category Archives: Covenant

 Consider the analogy of a sick person seeking a physician’s care.
 When a person seeks medical attention the physician immediately begins probing the patient for the symptoms that have caused them to seek medical attention.
 The reason all prudent physicians collect symptoms is that they want to properly diagnose the actual condition of the patient.
 Imprudent physicians, on the other hand, treat the symptoms one by one in order to make the patient feel more comfortable in their poor condition, which often leads to a declining condition and ultimately a fatal condition.

 The doctrine of divorce for the unequally yoked believer becomes plain when these logical concepts are applied.
 Has the church traditionally acted like the prudent physician or the imprudent physician?
 Clearly the church has acted imprudently in treating the symptoms one by one as they arise in these marriages while forbidding a removal of the diseased and declining condition in which the regenerate marriage partner finds himself/herself.
 The regenerate partner, being bound together with an unbeliever, is in a diseased and declining condition.
 The church should have diagnosed this condition and prescribed a complete separation from the unbelieving spouse as was done in the days of Ezra and Nehemiah.
 This restorative action would remove the believing spouse from their diseased and declining condition and restore to them a healthy condition.
-The symptoms of adultery, abandonment, physical abuse, lying, cheating, corrupting, slandering, impairing spiritual growth and so many more would miraculously disappear as the diseased and declining condition has been dealt with once and for all.
+The symptoms of adultery, abandonment, physical abuse, lying, cheating, corrupting, slandering, impairing spiritual growth and so many more would miraculously disappear as the diseased and declining condition of being unequally yoked has been dealt with once and for all.

 To be clear, how exactly has the church focused upon the symptoms at the expense of the unequally yoked believer whose condition is diseased and declining?
 To begin with the church has tried to determine which, if any, of the symptoms rise to the level of making an allowance for divorce.
 In their desire to be consistent most churchmen historically have decided that no allowance for divorce is biblical; as stated earlier they balkanized the doctrine of separation from the doctrine of marriage in order to draw this conclusion.
 Secondly, the church has engaged extensively in counseling unequally yoked couples and trying to get them to “get along” better.
 This has so horribly missed the mark, and it should have been obvious to all who read the scriptures that such a path could never work.